uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 You should stop for a second and think about why this is unnecessary.

-_Thought_ about it?
-That's right - the expression `tasks.length === 0` already evaluates to a boolean value.
+That's right—the expression `tasks.length === 0` already evaluates to a boolean value.
-You can just write
+You can just write this instead:

 ```js
 const finished = tasks.length === 0;